joshio1/joshio1.github.io/_posts/2025-12-18-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-aws.md

 ## 5. Deployment

-After we have done making these changes, this is the final command required to deploy our Rails application to the Hetzner server:
+After we have done making these changes, this is the final command required to deploy our Rails application to the EC2 instance:

 `kamal setup`